Skip to content

 Pricing Details

-Pricing is the strongest part of XAIGATE and they publish it cleanly.
-Three tiers.
-Free plan: 0% platform fee for the first 500 transactions per month — genuinely zero, no asterisks.
-Standard: 0.2% per transaction above the free-plan threshold.
-Premium: 0.15% per transaction (volume gated, terms negotiated with sales).
-No setup fee, no monthly subscription, no rolling reserve, no merchant minimums, free outgoing transactions on the XAIGATE side (the blockchain network fee passes through).
+Pricing is the strongest part of XAIGATE, and they publish it cleanly across three tiers.
+The free plan is 0% platform fee for the first 500 transactions a month, zero with no asterisks.
+Standard is 0.2% per transaction above the free-plan threshold.
+Premium is 0.15% per transaction, volume-gated and negotiated with sales.
+There is no setup fee, no monthly subscription, no rolling reserve, no merchant minimum, and outgoing transactions are free on the XAIGATE side (the blockchain network fee passes through).
 The Gas Station feature absorbs some on-chain gas for merchants, which is real value on Ethereum mainnet where network fees can otherwise add $5-15 per transaction on top of the headline rate.
-For comparison: BitPay charges 1% with a $200k annual volume threshold for enterprise rates.
-Coinbase Commerce is 1% after a free introductory tier.
-CoinGate is around 1%.
-NOWPayments lands in the 0.5-1% range depending on tier.
-CoinsPaid is 0.8% mono-currency and 1.5% crypto-to-fiat.
-B2BINPAY's Merchant tier is 0.4% dropping to 0.25%; the Enterprise tier reaches 0.05-0.4% at volume.
-XAIGATE's 0.2% standard rate is the lowest published headline rate among any of these — and the free plan up to 500 transactions per month is unique in the category.
-For a small Shopify-tier merchant processing 50 crypto transactions per month, the all-in cost is literally zero.
-For a mid-size shop at 200-300 transactions per month, still zero.
-For a high-volume e-commerce store doing 2,000 transactions per month, the cost lands at roughly 0.15% on the 1,500 transactions above the free-plan threshold — pennies per transaction.
-The honest catch on the pricing story is operational rather than financial: the 0.2% headline is real, but the support, reliability and regulatory infrastructure that custodial competitors charge 0.5-1.5% to provide are not bundled in.
-You pay less because you get less.
+For comparison, BitPay charges 1% with a $200k annual volume threshold for enterprise rates, Coinbase Commerce is 1% after a free introductory tier, CoinGate is around 1%, NOWPayments lands in the 0.5-1% range depending on tier, CoinsPaid is 0.8% mono-currency and 1.5% crypto-to-fiat, and B2BINPAY's Merchant tier is 0.4% dropping to 0.25% with Enterprise reaching 0.05-0.4% at volume.
+XAIGATE's 0.2% standard rate is the lowest published headline rate among any of these, and the free plan up to 500 transactions a month is unique in the category.
+A small Shopify-tier merchant processing 50 crypto transactions a month pays literally zero; a mid-size shop at 200-300 transactions a month still pays zero; a high-volume store doing 2,000 transactions a month pays roughly 0.15% on the 1,500 above the free-plan threshold, pennies per transaction.
+The catch is operational rather than financial: the 0.2% headline is real, but the support, reliability and regulatory infrastructure that custodial competitors charge 0.5-1.5% to provide are not bundled in, so the lower price buys less.

 Speed & Settlement